(2024).

 [Data set].

-Laboratory for Atmospheric and Space Physics, University of Colorado Boulder.
+Laboratory for Atmospheric and Space Physics.

 https://doi.org/10.48322/3v9b-4p18.
 Accessed on .